-Having enough omega-3 fatty acids in the diet is critical for brain function, lowering harmful lipid levels (LDL cholesterol and triglycerides), reducing the inflammatory response in the arteries.* In basic terms, we need them and most of us aren’t getting enough.
+Having enough omega-3 fatty acids in the diet is critical for brain function, lowering harmful lipid levels (LDL “bad” cholesterol and triglycerides), and reducing the inflammatory response in the arteries.* In basic terms, we need them and most of us aren’t getting enough.

-EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) are two closely-related fats typically found in fatty fish, and to a lesser extent in some sea vegetables.
+EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) are two closely-related fats.
+They’re typically found in fatty fish, and to a lesser extent in some sea vegetables.

 Whatever side of the vegetarian fence you are on, ALA is important.
-Some of the best sources are flaxseed and flax oil, chia seeds, hempseed oil, walnuts or walnut oil, canola oil, and full fat soy foods.
+Some of the best sources are flaxseed and flax oil, chia seeds, hempseed oil, walnuts or walnut oil, canola oil, and full-fat soy foods.

-The important thing to remember is that the two types of omega-3 fats are not interchangeable.
-Even if you are taking a supplement with DHA and EPA, you still may benefit from a source of ALA (like flax or chia seeds) and even with a good source of ALA in your diet, you still need a DHA and EPA supplement (especially those with a higher risk of heart disease.)
+The two types of omega-3 fats are not interchangeable.
+Even if you are taking a supplement with DHA and EPA, you still may benefit from a source of ALA (like flax or chia seeds).
+Even with a good source of ALA in your diet, you still need a DHA and EPA supplement.
+This is especially true for those with a higher risk of heart disease.

-This is especially true for plant-based moms, as vegan and vegetarian women have been shown to have lower levels of DHA in umbilical cord blood and breast milk.
-Supplementation is especially important for plant-based moms because only preformed DHA can raise the level of DHA in mom’s bloodstream, and therefore reach the fetus or baby through breast milk.
+Plant-based moms have been shown to have lower levels of DHA in umbilical blood and breast milk.
+Only preformed DHA can raise the level of DHA in mom’s bloodstream, and therefore reach the fetus or baby through breast milk.
 This means that even a diet high in ALA will not support recommended DHA levels.

 I highly recommend DHA supplementation for most adults, but especially for plant-based pregnant, lactating moms, and infants.
 As discussed above, this period of growth is a critical time for brain and eye development and the research around the benefits of DHA is very strong.

 Algae oil is a reliable, plant-based source of preformed DHA.
 In fact, microalgae is actually where fish get their DHA from in the first place, so supplementing with it cuts out the middleman!